Hierarchical LLMs In-the-Loop Optimization for Real-Time Multi-Robot Target Tracking under Unknown Hazards: Approach

 \subsection{Human Input}

 We consider human reactions to supervise the system to inspect abnormal behaviors, risks, and uncertainty.
-Humans are generally not able to directly manage massive numerical data in real-time, like the exact positions of all robots, targets, and danger zones, but can have a sense of the actions of robots given some visualizations of data and real-world unmodeled conditions.
-The human input is optional for the system, and only triggered and added to the user prompt if the human has comments about the current performance.
-The additional prompt is at the end of the scenario description, and starts with,
+Though humans are generally not able to directly manage massive numerical data in real-time, like the exact positions of all robots, targets, and danger zones, but can have a sense of the actions of robots given some visualizations of data and real-world unmodeled conditions.
+Human input is optional and added to the user prompt if the human has comments about the current performance.

-\llmbox{ In addition, the human supervisor has some input... } We list the following types of input (1) \textbf{performance qualifications}: Humans can provide questions or concerns about the general performance.
-For example, humans can specify one robot to conduct subtracting, like focusing on the track part of the targets.
-Humans can also raise questions about the performance, reporting the missing tracking of some target, zigzag actions of robots, etc. (2) \textbf{risk assessment}: For environmental hazards, humans can specify some high-level evaluation like to push the robot team to be more conservative, or detailed information like to avoid a particular danger region if the target is very close to this region.
+We list the following types of input (1) \textbf{performance qualifications}: Humans can provide questions or concerns about the general performance.
+For example, humans can specify one robot to conduct subtraction, like focusing on the track part of the targets.
+Humans can also raise questions about the performance, reporting the missing tracking of some targets, zigzag actions of robots, etc. (2) \textbf{risk assessment}: For environmental hazards, humans can specify some high-level evaluation, such as pushing the robot team to be more conservative, or detailed information, such as avoiding a particular danger region if the target is very close to this region.
 (3) \textbf{abnormal specifies}: When deploying the framework to hardware platforms, sometimes there are extra factors that might affect the performance.
 For example, a robot might get trapped in a local minimum and not move.
 Then, a human can specify that the robot doesn't move for a time and what's the reason for that.
 In addition, the danger zone we assume might be more severe than its model and thus needs priority adjustment for safety.